Kapi2910/kapi2910.github.io/index.md

 {% include_relative _includes/publications.md %}

-### Research Endeavours
+### Previous Work

-* I got connected with [Dr. Kamesh Namuduri](https://facultyinfo.unt.edu/faculty-profile?profile=kn0100) when I visited University of North Texas, Denton.
-I am presently collaborating with him on an traffic management system for an autonomous drone network.
+* I am currently working in developing an air traffic management system for an autonomous UAV network, in collaboration with [Dr. Kamesh Namuduri](https://facultyinfo.unt.edu/faculty-profile?profile=kn0100), University of North Texas (UNT), Denton

-* As part of my final year project, I analysed the performance of NOMA networks when aided by Intelligent Reflective Surfaces and UAVs.
+* In my B.Tech final year project, I analysed the performance of NOMA networks when aided by Intelligent Reflective Surfaces and UAVs.
 This project is guided by [Dr. S. Anuradha](https://wsdc.nitw.ac.in/facultynew/facultyprofile/id/16306).

 * In my home institute, I worked under [Dr. Sreehari Rao Patri](https://wsdc.nitw.ac.in/facultynew/facultyprofile/id/16301) on Flapping-Wing Micro Aerial Vehicles.
-A paper titled, _Localization Methods for FWMAVs for Smart Pollination_ got _accepted as a WIP poster_ in the IEEE International Symposium on Smart Electronic Systems (iSES), Dec 2022, Warangal, India.
+My teams' work, _Localization Methods for FWMAVs for Smart Pollination_ got _accepted as a WIP poster_  in the IEEE International Symposium on Smart Electronic Systems (iSES), Dec 2022, Warangal, India.

-* I began my research journey began under [Dr. Suman Niranjan](https://facultyinfo.unt.edu/faculty-profile?profile=sn0301) in the field of Operations Research.
-In this project, I was responsible for the simulation and network optimization of the COVID19 Cold Chain in the state of Madhya Pradesh.
+* I under [Dr. Suman Niranjan](https://logisticsresearch.unt.edu/content/niranjan-suman) in the Jimm McNatt Institute of Logistics Research, UNT, Denton.
+In this project, I was responsible for the simulation and network optimization of the COVID-19 Cold Chain in the state of Madhya Pradesh.

-### Hobbies
+## Hobbies

 In my free time, I play chess.
 I am always open to a good match on [Lichess](https://lichess.org/@/AadityaP)
 <!--